|

 pop

-bumper, I remember how things came apart and which way pieces faced so
+bumper, I remember how things came apart (due to taking a digial picture of the area which I can review later) and which way pieces faced so

 that I can reinstall parts back in their original order.
 Regarding